MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-reset-data-in-cloud.md

 > This article applies to Microsoft Edge version 88 or later unless otherwise noted.

 > [!NOTE]
-> If your tenant is in a GCC Mod environment, your tenant admin will need to file a support request with Microsoft to reset your data.
+> If your tenant is in a Government Community Cloud (GCC) Moderate environment, your tenant admin will need to file a support request with Microsoft to reset your data.

 ## Overview